ivnle/transformers-GAD/README.md

 ```
 git clone git@github.com:ebmoon/transformers-GAD.git
 ```
 Create a new Conda environment using the provided requirements file.
-Replace `/path/to/your/env/gad` with the actual path where you want to store your environment:
+Replace `<env>` with the actual name of your environment:
 ```
-conda env create -r requirements.txt --prefix /path/to/your/env/gad
+conda create --name <env> --file requirements.txt
 ```

 Activate the environment:
 ```
-conda activate /path/to/your/env/gd
+conda activate <env>
 ```

 ## Examples